History of Fruitvale

 "Stoop"Simpson's temporary cabin built around 1873 from "O-Out" cross ties.

-a school, a church, and several businesses.
 Fruitvale was incorporated in July 1965, when it had 150 residents; six months later the decision was rescinded, but later the town was reincorporated.
 Fruitvale continued to grow in the 1960s.
-It established its own independent school district on September 1, 1964.
 In 1988 the community had 395 residents, eight businesses, and several churches.

 In 1990 the population was 349, and in